sectrean/di-kit/README.md

 ### Registering Services

-Use `di.Register()` to register services with either a value or a constructor function.
+Use `di.WithService()` to register services with either a value or a constructor function.

 The function may accept any number and type of arguments which must also be registered with the `Container`.
 The service will be registered as the function return type, and may also return an `error`.